khairul-01/event-management/questions_and_answers.md

 #### Answer: C ?

-<i>Write your explanation here</i>
-When we loop nums array with for each function, we each time update count variabe by adding 1. since count initial vaue is 0, so its value after for each function is C.
+<i>When we loop nums array with for each function, we each time update count variabe by adding 1. since count initial vaue is 0, so its value after for each function is C.</i>

 </p>
 </details>